nap2000/docs/admin-delete.rst

 .. note::

   Marking records as deleted is the recommended way to delete records that you don't want.
 It leaves a clear audit trail and can easily be reversed if necessary.
+  That is the record is never physically deleted unless the survey is deleted.

 .. figure::  _images/delete1.jpg
    :align:   center